About the Journal

-Journal of Communication and Information Technology (CommIT) focuses on various issues spanning: software engineering, mobile technology and applications, robotics, database system, information engineering, artificial intelligent, interactive multimedia, computer networking, information system audit, accounting information system, information technology investment, information system development methodology, strategic information system (business intelligence, decision support system, executive information system, enterprise system,knowledge management), e-learning, and e-business (e-health, e-commerce, e-supply chain management, e-customer relationship management, e-marketing, and e-government).
+Journal of Communication and Information Technology (CommIT) focuses on various issues spanning: Internet of Things (IoT), electronics engineering, software engineering, mobile technology and applications, robotics, database system, information engineering, artificial intelligence, interactive multimedia, computer networking, information system audit, accounting information system, information technology investment, information system development methodology, strategic information system (business intelligence, decision support system, executive information system, enterprise system, knowledge management), e-learning, and e-business (e-health, e-commerce, e-supply chain management, e-customer relationship management, e-marketing, and e-government).

 To maintain high standards of quality in its publication, CommIT Journal conducts the following process to each received article.